ConniBuschmann/psy112/book/1_basics/3_resampling.md

 clf.score(X_test, y_test)

 ```
-In case of a classification problem, we are looking at accuracy.
-An accuracy of ~97% means our model predicts approximately 97 out of 100 datapoints correctly.
+In the case of classification, we evaluate model performance using accuracy.
+An accuracy of ~97% means that, on average, the model correctly predicts 97 out of 100 test samples.